-You say you’re a parent or teacher investigating robot kits for children?
-And you don’t want a simple solution with a single purpose: you want the child to experience science, technology, engineering, and math?
-We get it.
-You want a kit that teaches all four categories, from piecing together the foundation to wiring the appendages to programming the “brain” using software.
+If you are a parent or teacher investigating robot kits for children, you likely don’t want a simple solution with a single purpose.
+You don’t just want the child to experience science, technology, engineering, and math — you want a kit that teaches all four categories, from piecing together the foundation to wiring the appendages to programming the “brain” using software.
 That’s where our list of robot kits for kids comes in.

 Most of the robot kits listed below are tied to terms such as STEM, Arduino, and Blockly.
 Here are a few explanations of those and other terms before we get started: